Terminating a physician-patient relationship is fraught with dangers that can lead to serious legal and financial headaches.

 But, with a little help, you can end a patient relationship without the worry of getting accused of wrongdoing, dealing with financial penalties and the stress of defending your actions.
 The answer is to follow a specific step-by-step patient relationship termination policy, and this is where healthcare attorney and educator, Heidi Kocher, BS, MBA, JD, CHC, can help.

-During her 60-minute online training session, Heidi will walk you through the precise steps you must employ to avoid being accused of abandonment when you end a patient relationship.
+During her upcoming, 60-minute online training session on Wednesday, October 31st at 1pm ET, Heidi will walk you through the precise steps you must employ to avoid being accused of abandonment when you end a patient relationship.

-Here are just a few of the practical tactics you’ll receive by attending this 60-minute online training:
+Here are just a few of the practical tactics you’ll receive by taking advantage of this upcoming, 60-minute online training:

 At some point, just about every practice, across all specialties and health care fields, will be faced with having to terminate a patient relationship.
 When this occurs, the only way to protect yourself from accusations of abandonment is to implement, master, and follow a patient relationship termination policy that includes your specific state guidelines.